Cyndygrace/Book_Listing_app/readme.md

 next we import the schema file in the app file and define it inside the middleware

+this is what happens when a request is made book(id: '2'){
+  name
+  genre
+}
+form it the request Made, it knows to look for a book query inside the root query, then check the book query field inside the root query for how to handle the data. it confirms that the object is is booktype from the args ppty it knows it is expecting the query to come with an id an id it takes the id from the request and attach it to the args property in the resolve function the query fires the resolve function to run the code to find the book that is either stored in a sql database or no sql database

-Next we create our dummy data in an array of ojects just temporarily and install Lodash to help us manipulate our hard coded data in the array.
+ Next we create our dummy data in an array of ojects just temporarily and install Lodash npm install lodash to help us manipulate or find data from our hard coded data in the array.

-this is what happens when a request is made